Find a URL to use for demotion or removal requests

-This document covers how to find the correct URLs for HTML pages and images.
+This document shows how to find the correct URLs when requesting a removal or demotion of web pages or images.
 It also explains what to do when you discover multiple URLs pointing to the same content.

 Find URLs for images

 Here’s how to find the exact URL of an image:

 - Click the image that you locate in the image search results.

 - Right-click View original image or Full size, and copy the link address.

 - Paste the URL into a file or document, so it’s available when you use the URL removal tool.

 - Find any additional URLs for the same image.

 Find any additional URLs for your page or image

 It's common for the same content to appear in multiple URLs.
 For example, all the following blog post URLs all point to the same page: